afterxleep/ConnectionKit/README.md

 #### Note on Dependencies Integration

-While Connectable includes swift-dependencies as a package dependency, the integration is designed to be optional:
+While ConnectionKit includes swift-dependencies as a package dependency, the integration is designed to be optional:

-- If you use the Dependencies framework, Connectable will automatically register its key
+- If you use the Dependencies framework, ConnectionKit will automatically register its key
-- If you don't use Dependencies, Connectable will work fine without it
+- If you don't use Dependencies, ConnectionKit will work fine without it
 - The code that registers with Dependencies is conditionally compiled, so it only activates when Dependencies is available

 This approach ensures maximum flexibility while providing seamless integration with the Dependencies ecosystem.

 ## iOS Simulator Support

-Connectable automatically detects when running on iOS Simulator and activates a reliable fallback monitoring system.
+ConnectionKit automatically detects when running on iOS Simulator and activates a reliable fallback monitoring system.
 This is necessary because iOS Simulator doesn't properly support `NWPath` monitoring, leading to unreliable or missing network state updates.

 ### Automatic Fallback
 - **Device**: Uses standard `NWPathMonitor` for optimal performance and immediate detection